Bachelor of Engineering (Civil and Infrastructure) (Honours)

 - apply problem solving, design and decision-making methodologies to identify and provide innovative solutions to complex problems with intellectual independence

-- apply abstraction, mathematics and civil engineering fundamentals to analyse and design the operation of a model, using appropriate engineering methods and tools
+- apply abstraction, mathematics and engineering fundamentals to the analysis, design and operation of a model, using appropriate engineering methods and tools

-- demonstrate professionalism, integrity, ethical conduct, professional accountability and an awareness of professional engineering practice in a global and sustainable context
+- exemplify professionalism, integrity, ethical conduct, professional accountability, and an awareness of professional engineering practice in a global, sustainable, and Indigenous context

 Career opportunities